goemaereshannon/Aircraft-FullStackProject/README.md

 ## Testing

+We wrote both **unit and intergration tests**.
+As unit test we checked the component PageNotFound, the tests check if the component is loaded and has certain elements inside the template.
+As integration test we tested the routing for both filling in an empty path and when you click the button on PageNotFound, they both need to navigate back to discover.

 ## Styling

 The styling is added with **tailwindcss**.
 CSS classes with specific, reused styling not included in tailwind are added in **scss**.